 2. Create emergency communication plans.

-Since you might not have access to your landline and cellular phone during a winter weather emergency, it’s important to decide with your loved ones how you will get in contact with one another if you are caught in a storm.
-Keep important phone numbers and addresses in your wallet or purse, and designate an out-of-town contact who could help your family reconnect, if necessary.
+Since you might not have access to your landline or cell phone during a winter weather emergency, it’s important to decide with your loved ones how you will get in contact with one another if you are caught in a storm.
+Keep important phone numbers and addresses in your wallet or purse and designate an out-of-town contact who could help your family reconnect, if necessary.
 It’s also a good rule of thumb to designate a nearby meeting place where your family can go if your home loses heating.
+For more information on creating a communication plan, see Ready.gov’s tips here.

 3. Stock up on emergency supplies.